 The Committee will primarily fulfill this oversight responsibility by carrying out the activities enumerated in Section IV of this Charter.
 The Committee will report periodically to the Board of Directors (the “Board”) regarding the execution of its duties and responsibilities.

 The members of the Committee shall be elected by the Board at the annual organizational meeting of the Board.
 The Board may, at any time and in its sole discretion, replace a Committee member.
-A Chairman shall be elected by the full Board.
+A Chairperson shall be elected by the full Board.

 The Committee shall meet at least four times annually, or more frequently as circumstances dictate.
-As part of its job to foster open communication, the Committee should meet at least annually with management and the independent accountants in separate executive sessions to discuss any matters that the Committee or each of these groups believe should be discussed privately.
-In addition, the Committee should meet with the independent accountants and management quarterly to review the corporation’s financial statements and the Company’s disclosure under “Management’s Discussion and Analysis of Financial Condition and Results of Operations” in the Company’s SEC reports consistent with Section IV below.
+As part of its job to foster open communication, the Committee may meet at least annually with management and the independent accountants in separate executive sessions to discuss any matters that the Committee or each of these groups believe should be discussed privately.
+In addition, the Committee should meet with the independent accountants and management quarterly to review the corporation’s financial statements and the corporation’s disclosure under “Management’s Discussion and Analysis of Financial Condition and Results of Operations” in the corporation’s SEC reports consistent with Section IV below.

 IV.
 RESPONSIBILITIES AND DUTIES